chandanhpcic/docs/source/manual/etpro_telemetry.rst

 Registration
 --------------------------------------

-When you register for this (free) service, you will share your basic (company) details with us, Deciso Sales B.V..
+When you register for this (free) service, you will share your basic (company) details with us, Reticen8 Sales Technologies.
 We will register your sensor(s) anonymized at Proofpoint.

 ..
 Note::

-    When ET Pro Telemetry is activated, your OPNsense system sends data to Proofpoint.
+    When ET Pro Telemetry is activated, your Reticen8 system sends data to Proofpoint.
 Proofpoint does not know who you are, they only know how many sensors an account owns.
 Your network statistics received by Proofpoint won’t be shared with us.

-Sign up for ET Pro Telemetry edition `here <https://shop.opnsense.com/>`__
+Sign up for ET Pro Telemetry edition `here <https://shop.reticen8.com/>`__

 --------------------------------------